 - Make the maple ginger dressing by combining all the ingredients and stirring well.

-- Arrange the squash, fennel and blueberries on a baking tray and drizzle over half the dressing.
+- Arrange the diced squash, fennel and blueberries on a baking sheet in an even layer and drizzle over half the dressing.
 Toss to combine.
-Add the chicken breasts to the tray and spoon over the remaining dressing.
-Bake for 40-45 minutes or until chicken is thoroughly cooked through (internal temperature of 165F).
+Add the chicken breasts to the pan and spoon over the remaining dressing.
+Roast for 40-45 minutes or until chicken is thoroughly cooked through (internal temperature of 165F at the deepest point using a meat thermometer).

 - Garnish with fresh thyme leaves, and then serve.